-As for sizing, this is the one product category where I can’t shake my fists in rage at how they discriminate on dogs of different shapes and sizes in the canine industry is, favouring small dogs and leaving large dogs with fewer options.
+As for sizing, this is the one product category where I can’t shake my fists in rage at how they discriminate on dogs of different shapes and sizes.
+Products in the canine industry usually favour small dogs and leave large dogs with fewer options.
 A decent size range is very easy to find here.
 There are muzzles for small dogs just as there are for large dogs.
 No biter is left behind.

 If a large dog is fitted with a small dog muzzle, it could lead to chafing and sores caused by the material rubbing around their neck, ears and snout.
-The fit is paramount to ensuring your dog isn’t unhappy wearing this.
+A good, comfortable fit is paramount to ensuring your dog isn’t unhappy wearing a muzzle.

 3. Read your dog’s body language to figure out what is best for them